shahzaib-munwar/shahzaib-munwar/README.md

-# 📊 Data Science Beginner Project
+# 📊 Data Science Project

 Welcome! 👋
 This repository is part of my journey as a **Data Science student**, where I explore data analysis, visualization, and basic to advanced  machine learning concepts using Python.